huckl3b3rry87/Chrono_Gazebo/README.txt

 Build mode for Chrono and Gazebo should be RELEASE for speed If run with gzserver instead of gazebo, will run faster but only camera for visual

-To run the vehicle without ROS: (will need code tweaking to work but easy)
-  run:
-  $gazebo gazonoVehicle.world
-  from inside the gazonoVehicle directory

 Strange issues:
   Every now and then, gazebo will crash upon startup.
 Rerunning should solve issue